 A. Notwithstanding any other law, all teachers who are certificated pursuant to this section must have a baccalaureate degree and a valid fingerprint clearance card.

 B. The state board of education shall adopt rules for the issuance of the following types of certificates for teachers:

 1. Standard teaching certificate.

 2. Alternative teaching certificate for persons who obtain training pursuant to subsection C, paragraph 1 of this section.

-4. Classroom-based standard teaching certificate for persons who obtain training from a school district or charter school.
+4. Classroom-based standard teaching certificate for individuals who obtain training from a school district or charter school.

 5. Career and technical education teaching certificate.

 C. The state board of education shall adopt rules to carry out the purposes of this section.
 The rules: